From the Smithsonian Museums to the US Capitol to the White House, there are so many things to do in Washington DC with kids!

 In the summer, the fountain in the park is perfect for splashing around and cooling off.
 In the winter months, there is an outdoor ice skating rink in the nearby Washington Harbor.

-2. Enjoy the Stained Glass Windows at Washington National Cathedral or the Basilica of the National Shrine of the Immaculate Conception
+2. Marvel at the Basilica of the National Shrine of the Immaculate Conception

 If you would take the time to walk through St Mark’s Basilica in Venice or Westminster Cathedral in London when you visit Europe, then you should consider a visit to the Washington National Cathedral or Basilica of the National Shrine of the Immaculate Conception when you’re looking for things to do in Washington DC with kids.